mosbiuschip/chipathon2025/CAD_tool_flow/README.md

 - Simulations are run using `ngspice` that takes in the `.spice` file and saves the **simulation results** in a `.raw` file.

-- The simulation results can be plotted with a waveform viewer like `gaw` or post processed using Python or Jupyter Notebooks.
+- The simulation results can be plotted with a waveform viewer like `gaw` or post processed using Python or Jupyter Notebooks including Google Collab.

 - Layouts are drawn in `klayout`.
 The layout geometries are saved in a `.gds` file.